doswelleth-zz/prodigy/README.md

 The problem is a user interface such as

-    “The Sistine Chapel stands on the foundation of what older chapel?"
+    “A gold cover with two cherubim sits atop of what religious artifact?"

 or